Direactree

 Example:

-<Direactree structure={structure} showToolbox={true} />
+<Direactree structure={structure} showToolbox={true} />Try it!

 - C:/